7 Ways to Prepare for In-Home Euthanasia for Dogs

 • Memorial service: You can hold a formal memorial service where friends and family can visit your pet one last time.

-• Memorial items: We can create clay paw prints, nose prints, provide fur clippings, paperweights, swirl globes, and bead necklaces using your pet’s ashes and turn them into your personal memorial items
+• Memorial items: We can create clay paw prints and nose prints, provide fur clippings, paperweights, swirl globes, beads and other jewelry using your pet’s ashes.
+These are just some ways we can turn them into personal memorial items.

 Related Questions

-What Should I Do the Night Before My Euthanasia Appointment?
+What Should I Do With My Dog Before Euthanasia?

 Who Should Be Present During My Pet’s Euthanasia?